Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

     for security and mental health reasons, there should be a single source of truth of user management.

 In order to activate LDAP and OpenID Connect in parallel you must define a common field between the two authentication sources.
-It means that your OpenID Connect provider should expose on it's ``userinfo`` route a field that match the one configured as ``$sys_ldap_eduid`` in the LDAP configuration (will be user's ``ldap_id``).
+It means that your OpenID Connect provider should expose on its ``userinfo`` route a field that matches the one configured as ``$sys_ldap_eduid`` in the LDAP configuration (will be user's ``ldap_id``).

 For instance, if your LDAP provider is Microsoft Active Directory, the OpenID Connect provider must expose the ``sAMAccountName``